AmeliaES/SQL_UKBiobank_duckDB/exercises.md

     FROM Dictionary
     WHERE "Table" = 'Touchscreen';
     ```
+    Note how we have to use double quotations around "Table", this is because it's an object in SQL.
+It's good practice to then also put double quotations around FieldID and Field too.
+Single quotations are used for string searches.
     </details>

 * Find the table that contains data on "smoking status".
 Hint: use the datashow case to find the field ID for this (https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=20116) or use the "Dictionary" table.